dzoibo/ngx-AWS-file-manager/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 # ngx-AWS-file-manager
-An angular library that you can install to upload your file in a bucket amazon s3
+An angular library that you can install to upload your file in a bucket amazon s3 to using this library you must have a aws account or be added as a user in some account After install this library in your angular project, add this line "(window as any).global = window;" in the prolyfills.ts file of your project.